-This Bible History Daily feature was originally published in August 2013.
+This article was originally published in August 2013.
 It has been updated.—Ed.

 The common perception of Biblical Pharisees is that they are a bunch of hypocrites.
 They taught others to follow Jewish halakhah (law) closely and interpreted detailed rules from the scriptures, but their own practice was showy and meaningless—or at least that’s what the New Testament (especially Matthew’s gospel) would lead us to believe.
 Josephus, too, and even some rabbinic traditions portray the Pharisees in a negative light, according to Biblical scholar Roland Deines of the University of Nottingham (United Kingdom).